PHOENIXCONTACT/MORYX-Factory/docs/migrations/v6_to_v8.md

 ```

 ### EnumInstructionAttribute.Title and the corresponding constructor were removed
+- The `Title` property of the `EnumInstructionAttribute` was removed
 - To set the display name of an enum value please use the default data annotation `[Display(Name = "Value's name")]`
+- To hide certain values of an enum from being used as instruction results, please continue to use the `EnumInstructionAttribute`